7c5eea120b/zxp-native-usb-adapter-64bit-hack/README.md

 * This patch's implementation will throw an exception once there are more than 468 open printer handles at once (this shouldn't ever happen in practice, unless there is a bug somewhere else).

-### Bugs

-The patch contains series of sanity checks, in case when anything odd will be detected, the message starting with `[MQALLOC] BUG!` will be logged on the standard error stream and the entire JRE will be torn down with an exception.

-In case of any problems, please report them through [GitHub Issues](https://github.com/7c5eea120b/zxp-native-usb-adapter-64bit-hack/issues).

 ### Debugging

 Set `DEBUG_MQALLOC=1` environment variable and launch Java with your application.
 Debug printouts from the allocator will be written on standard error stream.

+### Bug checks

+The patch contains series of sanity checks, in case when anything odd will be detected, the message starting with `[MQALLOC] BUG!` will be logged on the standard error stream and the entire JRE will be torn down with an exception.

+In case of any problems, please report them through [GitHub Issues](https://github.com/7c5eea120b/zxp-native-usb-adapter-64bit-hack/issues).

 ### Building locally